tanchuanxin/cs3245_homework_4/README.md

                 .
 Else,
                     .
 Permute every possible pair of words in the free_text list and append to phrases list to generate artificial phrases

         .
-Conduct lnc.ltc ranking scheme with cosine normalization for the query . for free text query, calculate w(t,q) for each term and normalizae the scores using document length.
+Scoring
+            1. Get baseline score through freetext query result, on the assumptuon of "OR" between every individual token (modified homework 3)
                 .
-For each phrase in phrases, split the phrases into the individual terms and retrieve their postings list . utilise positional index inside the postings list to find the intersection between the postings list to return documents containing consecutive positional indexes
-                    . track the number of occurences of a valid dissected phrase in a document and add it into a dictionary.
-This number of occurences will be multiplied by a pretermined phrasal weight modifier to be added to the base score for free text
+Conduct lnc.ltc ranking scheme with cosine normalization using the expanded free text list . create term_freq dictionary for the query . for expanded free text list, for each term, . retrieve postings list for the specific term by accessing dictionary and getting byte offset required in postings.txt
+                        . calculate w(t,d) and w(t,q) using postings list
+                        . push the retrieved posting list into a holding list for subsequent use beyond free text .  normalize the scores for the documents using document length to create a baseline score

+            2. Generate score modifiers for phrases
                 .
-If boolean flag is positive ('AND' is present) . for each term in the query, retrieve its posting list . track the number of occurences of a particular document across all postings list in a dictionary . documents with more than one unique count indicate intersection between documents . normalize the count for each document over the expected number of AND operations (number of posting lists) .
-Apply modifiers to the original scores from free text handling.
-There are a total of 3 possible modifiers as follows:
-                . phrase modifier -> to increase scores if phrases are matched . boolean modifier -> to increase scores if boolean 'AND' condition is matched . court modifier -> to increase scores if document's 'court' field matches court importance dictionary .
-Different weights will be applied to boolean and non-boolean queries . assume that for a purely free text query, a higher weightage would be given if phrases are matched, followed by the conditional that boolean 'AND' is matched
-                    . for a boolean query, the boolean condition holds the highest weightage followed by the condition that phrases are matched
+Using the list of phrases generated, consolidate a count of the number of phrases matched.
+We perform pairwise check so   as to assign some extra score for partial phrase match. e.g phrase "a b c" receives some score for "a b", even if "b c" is not in the document.
+The more (partial) phrases that match the higher the score
                     .
+For each phrase in phrases, if phrase is three words like "a b c", split the phrase into two like "a b" and "b c"
+                    .
+For each phrase, split into the individual words and retrieve their postings list from the holding list for all postings list of all terms in free text list
+                    . utilise positional index inside the postings list to find valid documents that contain the phrase . we are utilising positional deltas for the positional index --> Ensure we are summing up the deltas as we try and compare the positions of the two words to find consecutive positional indexes for the two words of the phrase
+                        . track the number of occurences of a valid dissected phrase in a document and add the count into a dictionary.
+                .
+The number of valid partial phrase occurences found per document is normalized by the maximum number of valid partial phrases found across all documents.
+It  will be used later by multiplication with a pretermined phrasal weight modifier to be added to the base score for free text search

+            3. Generate score modifiers for boolean constraints .
+Assume boolean query, even if the underlying is a free text query. get the count of partial intersections of documents between query terms (recall words and phrases are considered terms), e.g. for <a AND b AND c AND d>, if we satisfy <a AND b>, <a AND d>, we still get a count of 2 for the number of partial boolean constraints satisfied
+                    .
+For every term in the words list and phrases list .
+Obtain the strict intersection of the valid document ids for that term, using the posting list.
+                            .
+For words, the valid document ids are simply the documents that the word appears in .
+For terms, the valid document ids are the documents that all words in the phrase appears in .
+Permute across all possible pairs of terms and compute the intersection of documents .
+If a document id appears more than once across all terms, then we use the count of the number of terms it appears in in a dictionary
+                .
+We use the count multiplied by a modifier to modify our baseline scores.
+The more ANDs that match, the higher our score will be.
+                    .
+Normalize the count of partial boolean constaints satisfied over total possible boolean constraints . e.g. <a AND b AND c AND d>, if we satisfy <a AND b>, <a AND d>, we get 2/6 = 0.33 since 2 partial booleans are satisfied, and there are 6 total

+            4. Apply score modifiers
+                .
+Baseline score - scores obtained form lnc.ltc form of tf-idf, on the free_text list .
+Things to modify
+                    .
+Phrases - bump scores up if we match phrases .
+The more partial phrases matched, the higher the score .
+Booleans - bump scores up if we match more partial boolean queries .
+The more partial boolean queries matched, the higher the score .
+Courts - bump scores up if the court the document is from is important .
+Court importance is obtained from metadata.txt .
+The more important the court, the higher the score .
+Different weights are given to the modifiers .
+We want to assume that if given a free text query, if given no additional information free text searches should be rated higher if they meet additional boolean criteria
+                    .
+However the weightage should be different, after all it was a free text vs a boolean query

+                .
+If is_boolean flag is positive ('AND' is explicitly present in query) .
+Weigh the boolean modifier higher
+                .
+If is_boolean flag is positive (free text query) .
+Weigh the phrase modifier higher

+                .
+Example calculation (dummy example)
+                    . doc_id = 10 has baseline score of 0.4
+                    . it has phrase_modifier = 0.1, boolean_modifier = 0.3, court_modifier = 3, is_boolean = True
+                    . modifier weights for is_boolean = True are 3, 5, 1
+                    .
+Final score for doc_id = 10 = 0.4 + 0.1*3 + 0.3*5 + 3*1 = 5.2

+            5. Output valid documents
-Sort the scores in descending order and append the documents in the corresponding order to a list .
-Remove any possible duplicate documents in the resulting list of documents .
-Return top k list of documents determined by a threshold value.
+                .
+Sort the scores in descending order and append the documents in the corresponding order to a list.
+Remove any possible duplicate documents in the resulting list of documents
+                .
+Return top k list of documents determined by a threshold percentage value.
 This assumes that our modifier algorithm returns the most relevant documents first, meaning that non-relevant documents will appear much more frequently at the end of the list and should not be returned.
 This will hence increase precision.
+                .
+Write out the valid_doc_ids into the results file

     == System Architecture ==